Pages

 This isn’t a new development.
 Right from the start of Hamas’s war, antisemites (or pro-Palestinians as the media calls them) have been ripping down posters of the kidnapped Israelis.

 It’s shocking, but not surprising.
 For an antisemite, it’s not possible that Jews can be victims; only perpetrators, only criminals.
 To an emotionally committed antisemite, the very notion of a Jewish victim is an affront, an outrage!
 So of course, they rip down posters of kidnapped Israelis.
-Of course, they burn a Bring Them Home signs.
+Of course, they burn Bring Them Home signs.

 This is the same dynamic that prompts Holocaust denial and it’s the same dynamic that prompted the instant denial that Hamas committed any atrocities on October 7.
 The sheer irrationality of such denials become easy to understand when we realize they’re not at all about what did or didn’t happen – they’re denials that Jews can be anything other than villains.